William McKinley: Assassination

 Although McKinley enjoyed meeting the public, Cortelyou was concerned with his security because of recent assassinations by anarchists in Europe, such as the assassination of King Umberto I of Italy the previous year.
 Twice he tried to remove a public reception from the president's rescheduled visit to the exposition.
 McKinley refused, and Cortelyou arranged for additional security for the trip.
 On September 5, McKinley delivered his address at the fairgrounds before a crowd of 50,000.
 In his final speech, McKinley urged reciprocity treaties with other nations to assure American manufacturers access to foreign markets.
 He intended the speech as a keynote to his plans for a second term.

 A man in the crowd named Leon Czolgosz hoped to assassinate McKinley.
 After hearing a speech by anarchist Emma Goldman in Cleveland, Czolgosz had decided to take action that he believed would advance the cause.
 He had managed to get close to the presidential podium, but did not fire, uncertain of hitting his target.
 After his failure to get close enough on September 5, Czolgosz waited until the next day at the Temple of Music on the exposition grounds, where the president was to meet the public.
 Czolgosz concealed his gun in a handkerchief and, when he reached the head of the line, shot McKinley twice in the abdomen at close range.

 McKinley urged his aides to break the news gently to Ida, and to call off the mob that had set upon Czolgosz, a request that may have saved his assassin's life.
-McKinley was taken to the exposition aid station, where the doctor was unable to locate the second bullet.
+McKinley was taken to the exposition aid station, where the doctor was unable to find the second bullet.
 Although a primitive X-ray machine was being exhibited on the exposition grounds, it was not used.
 McKinley was taken to the home of John G. Milburn, president of the Pan-American Exposition Company.

 In the days after the shooting, McKinley appeared to improve and doctors issued increasingly optimistic bulletins.
 Members of the Cabinet, who had rushed to Buffalo on hearing the news, dispersed, and Vice President Roosevelt departed on a camping trip to the Adirondacks.

-A September 11, 1901 political cartoon responding to the anarchist assassination attempt.
+A September 11, 1901, political cartoon responding to the anarchist assassination attempt.